 Referral Source - The WOA is the resource to the public for referrals to local doctors and specialty practices.
 By providing the WOA with current practice information, members are able to guide the public in the right direction so they can find the help they need.

 Discounted Rates - All WOA members receive discounted rates on professional liability coverage, WOA sponsored education, events, programs, and materials, saving hundreds of dollars each year.
 It pays to be a WOA member.

-The WOA Newsletter - The monthly WOA newsletter is filled with interesting articles on your profession, the ophthalmic industry, state and federal legislation, and information on upcoming WOA events around the state.
-Additionally, the newsletter provides members with a connection to their colleagues around the state.
-The WOA monthly newsletter is an excellent way to stay informed!
+Eyes on the WOA/WOA eNews/WOA Next - Eyes on the WOA, the WOA newsletter, as well WOA eNews, our electronic newsletter, are members-only publications filled with interesting articles on your profession, the ophthalmic industry, state and federal legislation, and information on upcoming WOA events around the state.
+WOA also publishes a quarterly electronic newsletter, WOA Next, which is sent to new ODs in practice for less than ten years and to student members.
+These publications provide members with a connection to their colleagues around the state, and are an excellent way to stay informed!

 Membership Directory - The WOA provides members with a reference to their fellow optometrists in & out of state, including district and committee information.
 WOA members receive this directory each year in their convention packets.

 WOA Website - The WOA website is the information resource for members to receive press releases, legislative updates, continuing education updates, referrals, and much more.